Powerlearnproject/se-day1-assignment-Debbierise001/README.md

 What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.

+ANSWER
+Challenges faced by software engineers include-
+1. Changing Requirements: Requirements may change during the development cycle, leading to scope creep and project delays.
+2. Tight Deadlines: Pressure to deliver software products on schedule can result in rushed development and compromised quality.
+3. Technical Debt: Accrued from shortcuts or suboptimal solutions, technical debt can impede future development efforts and increase maintenance costs.
+Strategies for Overcoming these Challenges include-
+1. Effective communication
+2. The use of agile methodologies
+3. Prioritization of tasks.
+4. Regular reassessment of project goals and timelines.

 Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.

+ANSWER

+1. Unit Testing- Testing individual components or modules of software.
+2. Integration Testing- Testing interactions between different components or subsystems.
+3. System Testing- Testing the entire software system as a whole.
+4. Acceptance Testing- Testing the software against user requirements to ensure it meets user needs.
+Their importance in quality control is that they ensure software works correctly, meets user requirements, and is free of defects.
+They also help identify and fix problems before the software is released, ensuring a better and more reliable product.

 #Part 2: Introduction to AI and Prompt Engineering